chairfull/Godot-Geo/README.md

 	- [ ] Edge clamping
 - [ ] Center camera on lat,lon
 - [ ] Center camera on polygon area

+# Problems To Solve
+- [ ] Polygons are flat in the center, so clip with sphere.
+	- [x] Add depth in shader.
+	- [ ] Add vertices to middle of polygon?
+	- [ ] Create shader that displaces?